Kids love jewelry, brooches, pins and other trinkets to wear and treasure. But, they are so easily lost if not stored carefully when not being worn.

 Smooth any rough edges down with your finger.
 A bit of water may help.

-Place your clay shape into or over a rounded surface, you may want to line it with plastic wrap or an alternative to prevent it from sticking.
+Place your clay shape into or over a rounded surface; you may want to line it with plastic wrap or an alternative to prevent it from sticking.
 We used the inside of a bowl, but if you don’t have anything suitable you can form a bowl shape using your hands.
-Use your fingers to gently push the clay down and smooth out any bumps or cracks, use a little water if necessary.
+Use your fingers to gently push the clay down and smooth out any bumps or cracks, using a little water if necessary.